COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Saving your results
 ===================

-Once you have your samples, you can save them to disk as an HDF5 file with the :meth:`~cosmic.output.COSMICSTROOPWAFELResult.save` method.
+Once you have your samples, you can save them to disk as an HDF5 file with the :meth:`~cosmic.output.COSMICStroopOutput.save` method.
 This saves the parameter samples, derived quantities, and hit information in a compact format that can be loaded later for analysis.

 .. code-block:: python